USS Betelgeuse (AKA-11): 1943–44, Mediterranean

 On 10 May, the ship sailed for the Mediterranean to participate in the invasion of Sicily as part of TF 81, codenamed "Dime" force.
 Following rehearsals at Algiers in June, TF 81 landed at Gela on 10 July in one of the most bitterly contested operations in Sicily.
-From her position off the beach immediately to starboard of Rear Admiral John L. Hall's flagship Samuel Chase (AP-56), Betelgeuse closely observed the action.
+From her position off the beach immediately to starboard of Rear Admiral John L. Hall Jr.'s flagship Samuel Chase (AP-56), Betelgeuse closely observed the action.
 Owing to rough seas, night unloading, and poor beach conditions, the attack cargo ship lost several landing craft.
 One of her sailors was killed by wild fire from a landing craft during an air raid.
 Moreover, her old engine problems returned.
 Her propulsion plant broke down while she was in the swept channel and the ship drifted helplessly through enemy minefields before regaining control of her helm and averting disaster.
 On 24 July, she sailed for home for overhaul.

 Betelgeuse arrived at Norfolk, Virginia on 14 August and spent the next eight months in repair yards along the east coast.
 The repairs to her main engine were successfully completed at her builder's yard in Chester; and, on 4 May 1944, she got underway for the Mediterranean.

 After preinvasion training off Salerno in June and early July, the "Camel" force, of which Betelgeuse was part, formed up at Palermo and set out for the southern coast of France.

 The invasion of Provence proved to be a quiet and quick operation.
 She remained in the invasion area only two days to unload her cargo at Red Beach in the Golfe de Frejus.
 The ship then made five more trips from ports in North Africa to points along the French and Italian coasts carrying equipment and troops to feed the Allied advances.